Reading Time: 11 minutes

 Choosing the Right Supplements

 First off, not all supplements are created equal.
 Seriously.
 You’ve got to do a little digging.
-Look for brands that are transparent about their sourcing and manufacturing processes.
+Look for brands that are transparent about their sourcing and manufacturing.
 Read reviews, check for certifications (like NSF or USP), and don’t be afraid to ask questions.
 It’s your health, after all!
 Think about what you’re hoping to achieve.
 Are you dragging in the afternoons?
-Maybe something like maca root would be a good fit.
-Need to focus during work?
+Maybe maca root would be a good fit.
+Need to focus at work?
 Ginkgo biloba might be worth a shot.

 Dosage Recommendations